CMDann/rails-ecomm-project/README.md

            - Added categories dynamically to category nav bar
            - Added pagination to index page
            - Added pagination to search results and categories
+           - Search now looks at product title and description

 11.23.2013 - Added page model to the database
            - Added page resource to active admin